-The increase in medical aid costs for members for the 2017 year has created distress in the medical aid consumer market.
+The increase in medical aid costs for members has created distress in the medical aid consumer market.
 Even big organisations such as Discovery Health and Momentum Health have increased their fees.
 This has made it more difficult for them to maintain low fees to clients and has had an adverse effect on the premiums.

 Increased medical aid costs

 However, while these increases are taking effect, consumers are expected to accept little-improved benefits from their medical aid scheme.
 The overall analysis shows that while medical scheme fees have continued to increase.
 The benefit for consumers regarding medical care has either remained the same or has decreased.
 In some instances, medical aid schemes have limited consumers to particular practitioners on their network of service providers.
 And provide differentiated claim disbursements for other practitioners.
 This, in essence, limits consumers’ choice to those provided by the scheme or take on the co-payment burden.

 Increasingly consumers also receive percentage payments of claims, because there is no standardisation regarding doctors’ fees.
 Medical aid schemes Schemes claim without a standard rate for medical procedures.
 It will get difficult to plan and disburse claims, as such claims are paid out based on medical practitioner.

 No active consumer body

 Without an active consumer, body to advocate for fair treatment and to look out for the interests of the consumer.
 The members continually find themselves short changed and on the receiving end of poor medical aid policy decisions.
 Which has a direct impact on their medical aid costs?
 With the consumer in mind, the government is trying to institute a single health insurance option for all South African nationals.